sijingzhangzsj0604/docs/apisix_versioned_docs/version-3.1.0/getting-started/key-authentication.md

 - [Open Policy Agent (OPA)](https://apisix.apache.org/docs/apisix/plugins/opa/)
 - [Forward Authentication](https://apisix.apache.org/docs/apisix/plugins/forward-auth/)

-In this tutorial, you will create a _consumer_ with _key authentication_, and learn how to enable and disable key authentication.
+In this tutorial, you will create a consumer with key authentication, and learn how to enable and disable key authentication.

 ## What is a Consumer

-A Consumer is an application or a developer who consumes the API.
+A _consumer_ is an application or a developer who consumes the API.

-In APISIX, a Consumer requires a unique _username_ and an authentication _plugin_ from the list above to be created.
+In APISIX, a consumer requires a unique `username` to be created.
+As part of the key authentication configuration, you would also add one of the authentication plugins from the list above to the consumer's `plugin` field.

 ## What is Key Authentication